forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 ---
 createdDate: 2025-01-10T05:40:10+01:00
-modifiedDate: 2025-01-10T20:32:18+01:00
+modifiedDate: 2025-01-11T08:33:50+01:00
 title: The Wisdom and the 10th Commandment
 publish: true
 ---

+> [!abstract]
-In the Proverbs, Solomon is using an interesting phrase "*ḥă·sar- lêḇ*" to describe as well to mitigate the foolish condition of a men.
+> In the Proverbs, Solomon is using an interesting phrase "*ḥă·sar- lêḇ*" to describe as well to mitigate the foolish condition of a men.
 This term would be translated as "*lacks of judgment*" or as "*short sighted*", describing a person which has no ability to see overreaching consequences of his choices.
 In order to mitigate this problem, Solomon is giving heed to the wisdom, which can give you far reaching sight into life's causalities.
 This solution is derived from our proper relationship toward God's law and His commandments.

 > [!cite] Word Study
 > [ḥă·sar-](https://biblehub.com/hebrew/2638.htm.") - *lacking, without, deficient, in need*